richardoluwadamilola/alx-system_engineering-devops/0x01-shell_permissions/README.md

-5-write a script that adds execute perission to the owner of the file hello 6-write a script that adds execute permission to the owner and the group owner, and read permission to other users 7- write a script that adds exception permission to the owner,the group owner and the other users to the file hello
+5-write a script that adds execute perission to the owner of the file hello 6-write a script that adds execute permission to the owner and the group owner, and read permission to other users 7- write a script that adds exception permission to the owner,the group owner and the other users to the file hello 8-write a script that gives all permission to other users, no permission for the owner or group